dcac/dcac.github.io/_posts/reviews/2012-08-31-robot-frank.md

 ---
 published: true
+imdb: tt1990314
-image:
+image: robot-and-frank.jpg
-author: test
+author: caseyt
-stars:
+stars: 3
-excerpt:
+excerpt: "Are you surprised?
+Writing to the person responsible for any kind vegetation used on a movie set, might seem an odd choice for a movie like <em>Robot &amp; Frank</em>, which is set in the &nbsp;&ldquo;near future,&rdquo; (as the film describes it)."
-position:
+position: Greensman
-addressee:
+addressee: Will Sheck
 layout: review
 categories:
   - reviews